terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_port_v2.html.markdown

 * `tags` - (Optional) The list of port tags to filter.

+* `dns_name` - (Optional) The port DNS name to filter.
+Available, when Neutron DNS extension is enabled.

 ## Attributes Reference

 `id` is set to the ID of the found port.
 In addition, the following attributes